piafle3005/group3/use-cases/use-case-4.md

 ## MAIN SUCCESS SCENARIO

-1. Employee request country information for the top N countries in a continent.
+1. Employee request country information for the top N countries in the world.
 2. Employee request the population to get country information for the populated countries.
 3. Employee extracts current population information.
 4. Employee provides the report to organisation.